Sucralose is a synthetic sweetener that enjoys versatile use in beverages, foods, dental care products, and generally as a sugar substitute.

 In most cases, however, it tends to be healthier to avoid such products entirely.

-Although many fitness drinks or protein bars are sold to us as premium products for serious money, they are not much different from other junk foods when containing synthetic sweeteners.
+Although many fitness drinks or protein bars are sold to us as premium products for serious money, they are not much different from other junk foods containing synthetic sweeteners.

 Some call this approach dirty keto.
 On the other hand, I prefer real food after sucralose has side effects that many people might not know.